MohamedAlsaegh/Hunt-The-Mole/README.md

 ### 🔍 Game Behavior and Heart Logic Fixes

-- One issue was that the game allowed heart losing even before the player started.
+- One issue was that the game **allowed heart losing even before the player started**.

   This was solved by using a boolean variable called `difficultyAvailable`.